 So the dashboard gets an Ease value of 4 out of 10 and the chatbot a 2.

 There is only one way to calculate confidence — looking for supporting evidence.
-For this purpose I created the tool shown below- the Gilad Confidence Meter .
-It lists common types of tests and evidence you may have, and what confidence level they provide.
-When using it consider: what indicators do we have already, how many of them, and what we need to get next to gain more confidence.
+For this purpose I created the tool shown below: the Confidence Meter.
+It lists common types of evidence you may find, and what confidence level they each provide (available for download here).

 Let’s go back to the the example to see the tool in action.